Master of Science in Nursing

 - Optional international learning opportunities where you can study best practices for improving health for communities.
 Learn More

 Students can complete the MSN program entirely online, giving you the flexibility to study at times that fit your busy schedule.
-As a USAHS student, you’ll also have the option* of participating in compressed on-campus courses and related extracurricular activities, such as journal clubs, discussion groups, and guest lectures.
-In most circumstances, you’ll enjoy the convenience of completing your practicum requirements in your home community, working with your faculty mentor and preceptor.
+As a USAHS student, you’ll also have the option* of participating in on-campus immersions and related extracurricular activities.
+In most circumstances, you’ll enjoy the convenience of completing your practicum requirements in your home community, working with your preceptor.

 The USAHS MSN program emphasizes interprofessional education, enabling students from various health care professions to learn together.
 With this approach, you will participate in discussions and projects where you contribute your nursing perspective to a health care problem or issue and benefit from the input of other health care professionals such as physical therapists, occupational therapist, athletic trainers, health care administrators, and educators.
 Studies, including a Cochrane review, have indicated that interprofessional education produces strong, positive outcomes in the organizational culture, patient satisfaction, collaborative team behavior and improved patient safety.